artsandmetaphysics/goodlifeodyssey/_notes/metamorphoses.md

 - Book XV
   - Numa, Rome’s wise second king
   - Myscelus and the founding of Crotona
-    - Pythagoras; the transmigration of souls; change everywhere
+    - Pythagoras; transmigration of souls; all changes
   - Egeria and Hippolytus
   - Tages; The spear of Romulus; Cipus
   - Apollo’s son moves to Rome